• Service don't exist

 • Scanned copy of PAN card.

-• Scanned copy of Passport (Compulsory for Foreign Citizens and Indian Citizens, if available).
+• Scanned passport copy (mandatory for foreign nationals and Indian nationals, if available)

-• Scanned copy of Aadhaar card (Compulsory for Indian Citizens).
+• Scanned copy of Aadhaar card (mandatory if you are an Indian citizen).

-• Proof of permanent and current address (Select One from the Following):
+• Proof of permanent and current address (choose among):

 • Voter ID (Election card)